Nature And Importance Of The CPAT

 How the CPAT Assists in Becoming a Firefighter

 The Candidate Physical Ability Test (CPAT) is a standardized physical ability exam conducted by the Fire Department of certain states in order to ensure that candidates applying for the post of firefighters possess the physical skills required in this field.
-Unlike other entrance exams, the firefighter CPAT test is a performance based test and includes certain time-bound tasks which have to be completed with least or no errors at all.
+Unlike other entrance exams, this test is performance based and includes certain time-bound tasks which have to be completed with least or no errors at all.

 About the CPAT Exam:

-The firefighter CPAT test was jointly developed by the International Association of Fire Fighters (IAFF) and the International Association of Fire Chiefs (IAFC).
+The examination was jointly developed by the International Association of Fire Fighters (IAFF) and the International Association of Fire Chiefs (IAFC).
 Since firefighting is a challenging profession which deals in dangerous and risky situations, candidates need to develop the physical skills which would enable them to carry out the day to day responsibilities of a firefighter.

-Hence, the firefighter CPAT test is designed to shortlist potential candidates who are able to complete the tasks or events in the given time-frame.
+Hence, the test is designed to shortlist potential candidates who are able to complete the tasks or events in the given time-frame.
 It should be known that this test consists of eight events which have to be completed in the time-frame of 10 minutes and 20 seconds.
-In order to understand the firefighter CPAT test in detail, let us look at the information mentioned below:
+In order to understand the requirement in detail, let us look at the information mentioned below:

 The CPAT Test Events:

-During the firefighter CPAT test, all candidates are required to be present wearing the entire uniform and firefighting gear.
+During the physical event, all candidates are required to be present wearing the entire uniform and firefighting gear.
 Alongside, they would have to demonstrate their capabilities in extreme situations given during the test events.
 The details of the eight test events are mentioned below:

 Stair Climbing: In this event, candidates have to climb at the rate of 50 steps per minute on a climbing machine where in they are tested for their ability to quickly climb heights.
 There is a 20 seconds warm-up session for this event and candidates are given a maximum of three warnings post which they are disqualified.